 These cameras are very versatile in that they usually have a zoom range of 30-40x, and if it’s got a tiltable LCD screen, that’s bonus points in my book(they’re great for selfies and low angles)!

-They may not be weatherproof, or have the best quality-but if you’re looking for an upgrade to your cellphone with ZOOM–these are the ones to get!
+They may not be weatherproof, or have the better quality of larger sensor cameras-but if you’re looking for an upgrade to your cellphone with flexible ZOOM–these are the ones to get!

 Another thing to look at with these cameras, in addition to the larger sensor size, is their aperture value.
 The lower the aperture number(such as f2.0, or 2.8), the more light gets in, thus better quality in low light, and more nice blurry backgrounds for portrait scenes.